panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 Let's debounce the logging to console of the input value.
 To do so you need to created a debounced version of the function, then use it inside the watcher.

-I use a debounce implementation from `'lodash.debounce'`
+I use a debounce implementation from `'lodash.debounce'`, but you can use whatever implemenation you like.

 ```vue
 <template>